 Can you bench press without a problem, but when it comes to pushups, you always get pain in only one wrist?
 And it’s enough pain to screw up the set.

-“Pain in one wrist during pushups, or other weight bearing exercises, can be caused by a number of issues, but it almost always is due to a problem with a tendon or ligament,” says Mark Anderson, MD, DABFM, board certified in internal medicine and a partner at Executive Medicine of Texas and with the Staying Young Radio Show 2.0 podcast.
+“Pain in one wrist during pushups, or other weight bearing exercises, can be caused by a number of issues, but it almost always is due to a problem with a tendon or ligament,” says Mark Anderson, MD, DABFM, board certified in internal medicine and a partner at Executive Medicine of Texas and who’s also with the Staying Young Radio Show 2.0 podcast.

 “When pain is experienced in one wrist, it may be due to tendonitis, like what is seen in carpal tunnel syndrome, or other inflammatory conditions.”

 If you have carpal tunnel syndrome, however, there’s a pretty good chance that you experience symptoms at times other than during exercise.

 For example, your fingers may tingle or be numb; and flexing the wrist (bending the hand towards the underside of your forearm) triggers pain.
 There may also be spontaneous pain in the forearm.

 More Likely Cause of Pain in One Wrist

 “In some cases, patients may have a ganglion cyst around the wrist, hand or forearm area,” says Dr. Anderson.